drupol/master-thesis/src/thesis/3-tools.typ

   language that compiles to #gls("PDF") or #gls("SVG").
 It was initiated in 2019 at the Technical University of Berlin by Laurenz Mädje and Martin Haug.
   Developed in Rust, this programmable markup language for typesetting became the subject of their master's theses, which they wrote in 2022.
-After several years of closed-source development, Typst was open-sourced and released to the public in 2023.
+After years of closed-source development, Typst was open-sourced and released to the public in 2023.
 Despite being relatively recent and lacking a stable version, Typst's maturity has allowed it to be used for writing this master's thesis.
 ]

 Building #gls("OCI") images using Docker is a common use case in the software